 Shankar Shanmugan’s 2.0 might otherwise be the greatest big-budget comedy short of all time if it excised its first 100 minutes.
 Other than its wonderful finale, though, the only worthwhile elements of this movie involve the cheesy but endearing backstory of Akshay Kumar’s ecoterrorist villain.
 Like Ian McDiarmid’s Emperor Palpatine in the awful, awful Star Wars prequels (1999, 2002, 2005), Kumar’s antagonist is the lone figure with any sort of passion or motivation, and is the sole character about whom I gave a shit.
 As much as I applaud most South Indian blockbusters for dialing their special FX and general craziness past eleven, those aspects are wasted on this bloated mess that panders and preaches as much as any Bollywood film, but with none of the fun musical numbers, lovable characterizations, or charismatic lead performances endemic to the Hindi filmmaking industry.

-SUMMARY & RECOMMENDATION: Overzealous in terms of special FX and lifeless in terms of characters or performances, save one, 2.0 is an exercise in overindulgent vanity that has little to say other than, “Look how much money we spent and didn’t use very well!”
+SUMMARY & RECOMMENDATION: Overzealous in terms of special FX and lifeless in terms of characters or performances, save one, 2.0 is an exercise in overindulgent, big-budget vanity.
 Rajinikanth is a misfire in 2/3 of his roles, Amy Jackson is pure filler, and Sudhanshu Pandey is a walking plot hole.

 — However… 2.0’s hilarious action centerpiece is as entertaining as anything I’ve seen in the past five years.
 Akshay Kumar tries his best as the movie’s chief villain.